 Youth Use of E-Cigarettes

 The Food and Drug Administration (FDA) took several steps recently to address the issue of youth e-cigarette use.
 Studies have also found that many teens who vape are not aware that they are inhaling nicotine.
 They are also inhaling carcinogens similar to those found in combustible tobacco products.
-And popular fruity flavors, which are being marketed to our youth, appear to be the most harmful.
+And popular fruity flavors, marketed to our youth, appear to be the most harmful.

 Source: https://www.nbcnews.com/health/kids-health/popular-e-cigarette-products-contaminated-bacterial-fungal-toxins-study-finds-n997781